manolodd/openlrae-maven-plugin/README.md

 OpenLRAE Maven Plugin is quite simple to use.
 You'll need two things:

-1. A file containing the project description that is compliant with the [SON Schema for project definitions](https://raw.githubusercontent.com/manolodd/openlrae/master/src/main/resources/com/manolodominguez/openlrae/json/OpenLRAEJSONSchemaForProjects.json) of OpenLRAE.
+1. A file containing the project description that is compliant with the [JSON Schema for project definitions](https://raw.githubusercontent.com/manolodd/openlrae/master/src/main/resources/com/manolodominguez/openlrae/json/OpenLRAEJSONSchemaForProjects.json) of OpenLRAE.
 Put this file wherever you want in your repo.
 The root folder (When the pom.xml file is) is recommended.
 2. Adding a plugin dependency in your pom.xml and configuring some parameters to tune the analysis for your needs.

 Here is a detailed and sefl-explanatory example of what you need to put in your pom.xml: